OpenTopography/3D_Differencing/README.md

 Minh Phan, Viswanath Nandigam, Christopher Crosby, Ramon Arrowsmith

+Find more information in this publication:

+Scott, C., Phan, M., Nandigam, V., Crosby, C., and Arrowsmith, J R., 2021, Measuring change at Earth’s surface: On-demand vertical and threedimensional topographic differencing implemented in OpenTopography: Geosphere, v.
+17, no. 4, p.
+1318–1332, https://doi.org/10.1130/GES02259.1.

 A windowed implementation of the iterative closest point (ICP) algorithm is used to calculate displacement and rotation fields from topographic point clouds that span a geologic event of interest.
 This technique resolves surface deformation along and adjacent to active faults where other geodetic datasets commonly